geg2048/hello-world/README.md

 ==============

-hi this is a tes for github
+hi this is a test for github

+by the way i donte care about typos